 During an archaeological expedition on Bouvetøya Island in Antarctica, a team of archaeologists and other scientists find themselves caught up in a battle between the two legends.
 Soon, the team realize that only one species can win.

-Detroit - in the future - is crime-ridden, and run by a massive company.
-The company have developed a huge crime-fighting robot, which unfortunately develops a rather dangerous glitch.
-The company sees a way to get back in favor with the public when a cop called Alex Murphy is killed by a street gang.
-Murphy's body is reconstructed within a steel shell and named RoboCop.
-The RoboCop is very successful against criminals, and becomes a target of supervillain Boddicker.
+Detroit - in the future - is crime-ridden and run by a massive company.
+The company has developed a huge crime-fighting robot, which unfortunately develops a rather dangerous glitch.
+The company sees a way to get back in favor with the public when policeman Alex Murphy is killed by a street gang.
+Murphy's body is reconstructed within a steel shell and called RoboCop.
+RoboCop is very successful against criminals and becomes a target of supervillian Boddicker.
 Written by

 Colin Tinto <firstname.lastname@example.org> / edited by statmanjeff

 See more »

 60 of 65 people found this review helpful.